Navideck/Volumedeck-Android/README.md

 ## Overview

-Volumedeck SDK provides speed-based audio volume control for Android apps, improving the audio experience for users in vehicles and public transport.
+Volumedeck provides automatic volume adjustment based on GPS speed, improving the media-listening experience for users in vehicles and public transport.

-The Volumedeck SDK works completely offline and requires no internet access.

 ## Key Features